team-raphael/dad-overflow/README.md

 # Steps to Run Application
 ## For Online Usage
-Must be a member logged in to use and view website.
+Must be a member thats is logged in to use and view website.
 ## For Local Usage
 1. 'git Clone or download files'
 2. "git pull"